beegee-tokyo/SX126x-Arduino/examples/LORAWAN-OTAA-esp32-e22-1/README.md

 ```
 build_flags = -DREGION_US915
 ```
-Valid regions in this librearie are:
+Valid regions in this library are:
 ```
 REGION_AS923 -> Asia 923 MHz
 REGION_AU915 -> Australia 915 MHz